cduchesne1/flutter_starter_template/README.md

 To use this template two options are available:

 - The recommended option is to use the "Use this template" button to create a new repository from this one.
-- But you can also clone this repo locally and start from there.
+- You can also clone this repo locally and start from there.

 ### Retrieve the dependencies